chcharcharlie/QuantTradingSystemResearch/status_report.md

 ## Current In-Progress Activities

-- Initial discussion to understand project goals and requirements
-- Defining scope and success criteria
+- Concluding initial discussion phase
-- Establishing research priorities
+- Finalizing research plan based on user requirements
+- Preparing for Research Phase 1

 ## Interesting Insights

-None yet - project is in initial discussion phase.
+- User prefers a combination of technical and fundamental analysis with emphasis on technical indicators
+- System needs to be particularly effective in high volatility markets
+- Focus on lower-frequency trading (daily/weekly) rather than intraday trading

 ## Active Blockers and Challenges

-None identified yet.
+- Need to identify suitable data sources for both stock and cryptocurrency analysis
+- Balancing technical sophistication with usability for someone with limited trading experience

 ## Immediate Next Actions

 - Complete Discussion Phase 1
-- Develop detailed research plan based on discussion outcomes
+- Finalize research plan based on discussion outcomes
-- Begin Research Phase 1 once discussion is complete
+- Begin Research Phase 1 focusing on quantitative trading strategies and technical implementation

 ## Open Questions

+- Specific technical indicators that might be most effective for the user's needs
-- User's specific objectives for the quantitative trading system
+- Best data sources for the specific requirements
-- User's experience level with trading and programming
-- Market types and instruments of interest
-- Time horizon and risk tolerance
-- Available resources for implementation
+- Optimal architecture for the proposed system
+- Most suitable backtesting approach

 ## Recent Key Findings

-None yet - project is in initial discussion phase.
+- User has programming experience but limited trading experience
+- Target markets include both stocks and cryptocurrencies
+- System should provide signals at daily/weekly frequency
+- Signals should include position sizing recommendations
+- Eventually intended to manage a portfolio of approximately $500K